Animation-composition - Property CSS

 el.style.animationComposition = 'accumulate';

-With Javascript, read the value of animation-composition
+With Javascript, read the value of animation-composition.

-The property must have been assigned directly to the element itself through its style
+The property must have been assigned directly to the element itself through its style attribute, and not in the style sheet, passing

 by a CSS selector.